China says detained Canadians 'without a doubt' violated the law

 Zhang said the investigation process had been handled “strictly” according to law when asked by Reuters at a briefing when the two men might be charged.
 He did not elaborate.

-The two were detained after Canadian police arrested Huawei Technologies Co Ltd’s chief financial officer Meng Wanzhou on Dec.
+The two were detained after Canadian police arrested Huawei Technologies Co Ltd’s HWT.UL chief financial officer Meng Wanzhou on Dec.
 1 in Vancouver, at the request of the United States.

 U.S. prosecutors have accused her of misleading banks about transactions linked to Iran, putting the banks at risk of violating sanctions.